MaazMS/java/oops/class/concept/constructor.md

    * Note : If I have 100 object then we written 200 line to put the value for attribute.
 (100 * 2 = 200)

 3 .
 There for  to solve the problem for initializtion the object as sample way is constructor.

+## Tyes of constructor
+1. default constructor : It create by compiler if programmer is not create any constructor in program.Question jvm is create the default    constructor then answer is not. jvm is not a compiler there for it is not create default constructor.
+2. default constrcutor by user : This default constructor is create by user having no argument.
+3. parameter constructor : constructor having argument is called parameter constructor.

+## why constructor not have return type
+1. It is use to initialize the value there for it don't have return type.
+2. compiler create default constructor then compiler is not identify what is the return is used for program.
+There for constructor don't have return type.